guto88/Epic-Eyes-Geometry-for-Genesis-8.1/README.md

 This is an anatomy eye for Genesis 8/8.1 figures compatible with the metahumans/digital humans eye shader.

 This project is intended to be used solely with Unreal Engine Projects.
-It does not comes with texture or shaders to be used inside Daz Studio.
+It does not comes with textures or shaders to be used inside Daz Studio.

 HOW  TO USE